Rosuav/StilleBot/commands/addcmd.md

 {choice_N_top_M_points_won} | Number of points the Mth user for the Nth choice won (0 if lost) {winner_*} | Same as choice_N_* for N == {winner}
-{loser_*} | Same as choice_N_* for N != {winner} if there were precisely two options
+{loser_*} | Same as choice_N_* for N != {winner} if there were precisely two options {ban_duration} | Number of seconds the person got timed out for, or 0 for ban

 Editing these special commands can also be done via the bot's web browser